Analysis | Donald Trump has completed his journey toward embracing the Capitol rioters

 “I want to talk about that,” Bartiromo said when Trump raised the subject, “because Ashli Babbitt, a wonderful woman, fatally shot on January 6 as she tried to climb out of a broken window.”
 She continued by saying that Babbitt’s family wanted to know why this “wonderful woman, young woman who went to peaceful protests was shot.”

 I can’t say with certainty what Bartiromo knows about Babbitt’s life.
 I suspect, given her broad incuriosity, that she knows little more than what’s been presented in the media, that Babbitt was a strong supporter of Trump and an Air Force veteran.
-She was also one of hundreds of thousands of Americans who’d chosen to believe the false conspiracy theories central to the QAnon movement, a fervor that likely contributed to her decision to come to Washington and, ultimately, to illegally enter the Capitol — the decision that cost her life.
+She was also one of hundreds of thousands of Americans who’d chosen to believe the sprawling set of false claims central to the QAnon movement, a fervor that is likely to have contributed to her decision to come to Washington and, ultimately, to illegally enter the Capitol — the decision that cost her her life.

 But I do know that Bartiromo’s framing of her death is false.
 Babbitt was climbing in a window, not out of one, when a security officer fired a single shot that struck her in the left shoulder.
 She was not at a peaceful protest when this happened but at the front of one of the clusters of protesters surging through the Capitol after breaking into the building at multiple points.
 Babbitt’s death, like every death and injury that day, was avoidable and tragic.
 But it was not a death for which it’s hard to identify causality.

 This was the pattern for the entire interview.
-Trump offered obviously untrue claims casting himself and his followers as innocent victims of oppression and a nodding Bartiromo set new subjects on the tee.
+Trump offered obviously untrue claims casting himself and his followers as innocent victims of oppression, and a nodding Bartiromo set new subjects on the tee.
 Trump claimed both that a million people came to his rally in Washington on Jan.
 6 (the real number was far lower) and that they heard a “mild-mannered” speech (“we’re going to have to fight much harder”), which, he implied, was unrelated to the events at the Capitol.
 Instead, the protesters were just there because they thought the election was stolen — an obviously false belief that of course flows directly from Trump.
 Bartiromo not only failed to object to this framing, she actively agreed with the false, debunked fraud claims and helped elevate new ones.

 It was obvious on Jan.
 6 that Trump was sympathetic to the rioters, as he made clear in his public comments on that day.
 Both because he was quickly muted by social media companies and, apparently, during a period of political temperature-taking, he largely didn’t wave away the rioters’ actions in the months that followed the violence.
 But he’s slowly been moving back to his original position, the one he reportedly articulated to House Minority Leader Kevin McCarthy (R-Calif.) in a mid-riot call that day: that the rioters simply loved their country.